 9 By faith he dwelt in the land of [the] promise

-The land of promise was the geographical area of Canaan which what we call Palestine today (Ex 13:5).
-The Greek has “the promise” indicating a special promise, the Abrahamic Covenant.
+The land of promise was the geographical area of Canaan, which we call Palestine today (Ex 13:5).
+The Greek has “the promise,” indicating a special promise, the Abrahamic Covenant.
 It took faith to live as a nomad in a foreign country in anticipation of God fulfilling His promise.

 as in a foreign country,

-When Abraham entered Caanan, he was a stranger in a foreign country.
-He never built a city or even a house in the Promised Land.
-This patriarch had little in common with the people of Caanan.
+When Abraham entered Canaan, he was a stranger in a foreign country.
+He never built a city or even a house in the promised land.
+This patriarch had little in common with the people of Canaan.
 Abraham’s faith that began in Ur extended to his sojourn in Canaan.

 dwelling in tents with Isaac and Jacob,

 Abraham and his sons lived concurrently in tents during his sojourn.
 Tent life was nomadic life.
 Canaan’s inhabitants lived in cities while Abraham and his progeny lived in tents.
 Both Isaac and Jacob lived in tents.
 Neither Abraham nor his immediate descendants possessed the land.
 They lived like nomads among strangers.

 There is no reference to Esau because he did not inherit the promise (He 12:16).

 the heirs with him of the same promise;